ChiamakaEzeoke/Django-CRUD/README.md

 Note: Ensure you are in the same directory that has the manage.py file

-- Step 5: Open link on your web browser
+- Step 5: Open link on your web browser: localhost/blog